EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Introduction

 In this paper, we propose a VFM-assisted 3D instance segmentation framework namely EmbodiedSAM (ESAM), which exploits the power of SAM to online segment anything in 3D scenes with high accuracy, fast speed and strong generalization ability.
 As shown in Figure \ref{fig:compare}, different from previous 3D SAM methods~\cite{yang2023sam3d,xu2023sampro3d,yin2023sai3d} that project 2D masks to 3D and merge them with hand-crafted strategies, ESAM lifts 2D masks to 3D queries and predicts temporal and geometric-consistent 3D masks with iterative query refinement.
 Benefit from the 3D query representation, ESAM is also able to fastly merge 3D masks in different frames with simple matrix operations.
 Specifically, we extract point-wise features from the point clouds projected from depth image.
 Then we regard the 2D masks generated by SAM as superpoints, which is used to guide mask-wise aggregation by our proposed geometric-aware pooling module, generating 3D queries with one-to-one correspondence to SAM masks.
 We further present a dual-level query decoder to iteratively refine the 3D queries, which makes the queries efficiently attend with superpoint-wise features and generate fine-grained point-wise masks.
 Since each 3D instance mask is associated with a query, we can compute similarity between newly predicted 3D masks and previous ones by efficient matrix multiplication in parallel and accurately merge them.
 To enhance the discriminative ability of query features, we design three representative auxiliary tasks for estimation of geometric, contrastive and semantic similarities.
 We conduct extensive experiments on ScanNet, ScanNet200, SceneNN and 3RScan datasets.
-Compared with previous VFM-assisted 3D instance segmentation methods, we improve the accuracy and speed by a large margin while still remain strong generalization ability.
-Moreover, ESAM can be easily extended to open-vocabulary segmentation.
-It also shows great potential in data-efficient setting when trained with limited data.
+ESAM achieves both leading accuracy and speed among online 3D perception models.
+Compared with offline VFM-assisted 3D instance segmentation methods, we improve the performance by a large margin while still remain strong generalization ability.
+Moreover, ESAM also shows great potential in data-efficient setting when trained with limited data.